Casvt/MIND/docs/src/other_docs/api.md

 ## Supplying data

-Often, data needs to be supplied with a request.
+Often, data needs to be supplied with a request:

-If the parameters need to be supplied via `url`, add them to the url as url parameters.
+- If the parameters need to be supplied via `url`, add them to the url as url parameters.
-If the parameters need to be supplied via `body`, add them to the body as a json object and supply the `Content-Type: application/json` header.
+- If the parameters need to be supplied via `body`, add them to the body as a json object and supply the `Content-Type: application/json` header.
+- If the parameters need to be supplied via `file`, send them as form data values and supply the `Content-Type: multipart/form-data` header.

 For example:
 ```bash